jbrunton/jbrunton.com/_posts/2023-03-05-systems-thinking-for-management.md

 > A system is a set of interconnected elements with a purpose.

-This includes everything from cells to organs and entire animals, from families to organisations and societies, from central heating to bathtubs.
+This includes everything from cells to organs and entire animals, from families to organizations and societies, from central heating to bathtubs.
 Systems thinking is simply the discipline of understanding interconnected systems and their behavior.

 The literature is expansive, but there are two flavours I tend to take interest in: